open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Procurement Category

 The procurement category codelist is used to indicate the **primary** focus of a contracting process.
-Where a contracting process covers more than one of the options below, publishers can use the ```additionalProcurementCategories``` field with an array of entries from the open [extendedProcurementCateory](#extended-procurement-category) codelist.
+Where a contracting process covers more than one of the options below, publishers can use the ```additionalProcurementCategories``` field with an array of entries from the open [extendedProcurementCategory](#extended-procurement-category) codelist.

 ```eval_rst
 .. csv-table-no-translate::